“We have all known the long loneliness… and we have found that the answer is community.”

 About Eric Higbee

-Eric Higbee is a landscape architect who utilizes his creative talents to forge stronger place-based communities.
-His work is typically manifested in the facilitation and design of community-driven spaces like community gardens, playgrounds, and parks, although his fifteen years of practice has spanned projects of all types and sizes.
+Eric is the principal landscape architect at Convene, an award-winning collaborative landscape architecture practice based in Seattle, WA.
+His work typically manifests in the facilitation and design of community-driven spaces like community gardens, playgrounds, and parks, although his twenty years of practice has spanned projects of all types and sizes.

-Eric is the principal landscape architect at Convene, a small collaborative landscape architecture practice based in Seattle, WA.
-He has earned multiple awards for his work, and teaches community based-design as an Affiliate Faculty member at the University of Washington Department of Landscape Architecture.
-Eric is the former Executive and Design Director of Pomegranite Center, a non-profit organization nationally renowned for its community engagement methodology and creative placemaking practice.
+Eric is also the former Executive and Design Director of Pomegranite Center, a non-profit organization nationally renowned for its community engagement methodology and creative placemaking practice.